saberman888/Reddit-Save-Tool/README.md

     -bd [domain,domain] : Enable blacklisting of domain names -bw [domain,domain] : Enable whitelisting of domain names
 ```

+## Imgur on RSA/RST
+As of October 27, RSA is able to download albums and images.
+This can be enabled by adding a client id in settings.json
+To get this ID, go to your Applications in your account settings on Imgur and register RSA.

 ## Known Issues / Notes